Skip to content

 body

 Whether to include the state change request in the body (True) or in the query string (False).
+This must be left as None if providing one or more handler functions; and it must be set to a boolean if providing a URL.

 Source code in src/pact/v3/verifier.py

-def set_state(
+def state_handler(

 self,